lareishalewis/Portfolio2/01_SQL_Layoffs_Project/README.md

 - Standardizing country names
 - Converting the date column from text to a SQL `DATE` datatype
 - Converting blank industry values to `NULL`
-- Using a self-join to recover missing industry values when another record for the same company contained the information
+- Using a self join to recover missing industry values when another record for the same company contained the information
 - Removing 361 records where both total layoffs and percentage laid off were missing
 - Performing final validation checks for duplicates, standardized values, row counts, and date range